Radio Society of Great Britain

 The Radio Society of Great Britain (RSGB) is the United Kingdom's recognised national society for amateur radio operators.
 The society was founded in 1913 as the London Wireless Club, making it one of the oldest organisations of its kind in the world.
-Through its work, it represent the interests of the UK's 80,000 licensed radio amateurs in the United Kingdom and certain dependent territories of the United Kingdom at the International Amateur Radio Union, acting as a medium for communication between the licensed operators and the UK government.
+Through its work, it represents the interests of the UK's 80,000 licensed radio amateurs in the United Kingdom and certain dependent territories of the United Kingdom at the International Amateur Radio Union, acting as a medium for communication between the licensed operators and the UK government.

 Role

 The RSGB has traditionally acted as the organisation through which its members interact with the telecommunications regulatory authority of the United Kingdom, Ofcom.
 Although Ofcom has used its web site to solicit opinions directly from all amateur radio enthusiasts and other interested parties, the RSGB continues to advise and to seek to influence Ofcom on the likely impact of proposed changes in many areas – from decisions on spectrum and licensing, through to interference arising from intruders or from spurious emissions from electronic equipment such as Solar Panels, VDSL or PLT.
 Its advice on EMC issues is one of many services to its members and the wider amateur community.

 RSGB also acts as a parent organisation to many smaller groups and societies which affiliate to it.
 Some of these societies form in towns or unite local areas (such as repeater groups).
 Other specialist groups can include contesters, a particular operating category, or even people interested in a particular amateur radio band (such as 6-meter band groups).

 The society publishes a monthly magazine called RadCom, along with a range of technical books.